 Periodontal (Gum) Disease

-Have you been searching for treatment for periodontal disease near you in Kilgore, TX?
-If so, Silvertooth Family Dentistry is here to help.
+Have you been searching for a periodontal disease treatment near you in Kilgore, TX?
+If so, Silvertooth and Whinery Family Dentistry is here to help.
 Periodontal disease is a bacterial gum infection that can damage the soft tissue and even destroy the bone that supports your teeth.
-Left untreated, it can lead to severe oral health issues including tooth loss.periodontal disease
+Left untreated, it can lead to severe oral health issues including tooth loss.

 Living a healthy lifestyle is important for overall wellness, including oral hygiene.
-Brushing and flossing regularly can help prevent gum disease, also called periodontal disease.
+Brushing and flossing regularly can help prevent gum disease.

 The term “periodontal” means “around the tooth.”
 Periodontal disease (also known as periodontitis and gum disease) is a common inflammatory condition that affects the supporting and surrounding soft tissues of the tooth; also the jawbone itself when in its most advanced stages.